MichelLaplane/VisualShow3DLight/README.md

 Usage
 ==================
+If you only want to use the VisualShow3DLight VSTO Addin, an Installshied installation program is available in Install directory.
+Simply execute "Setup VisualShow3DLight.exe" and follow instruction.

 After installation, launch Microsoft Visio (2013 or 2016) If at the first launch Visio ask you to rely on the content, click yes.